Conquering the SSB Screening Test: Tips for Success

-The Screening Test at the Service Selection Board (SSB) marks the first phase of the rigorous evaluation process for candidates.
+The SSB Screening Test at the Service Selection Board (SSB) marks the first phase of the rigorous evaluation process for candidates.
 It is designed to identify individuals who possess the potential to move forward to the subsequent stages of testing.
 This test plays a pivotal role in determining the candidates’ suitability and is instrumental in shortlisting those who will continue their journey at the centre.

 Shield Defence Academy ensures that its aspirants are meticulously prepared for the SSB interview process.
 With a dedicated approach, the academy instills in candidates the requisite skills and knowledge essential for excelling in the rigorous evaluation.
 Through comprehensive guidance and strategic training by Ex Armed Force Officers from SSB Interview board, aspirants are equipped with the acumen and readiness vital for navigating the multifaceted components of the SSB interview.
 Shield Defence Academy’s proactive and holistic approach from day one underscores its commitment to cultivating well-prepared and capable individuals poised to thrive in the SSB interview process and embark on successful careers in the armed forces.

-Procedure of SSB Interview:
+Procedure of SSB screening test & Interview:

 The SSB interview comprises two stages: Stage-1 and Stage-2.